-- Routine monitoring which will occur on Long and Sholl islands and the mainland where sites are visited daily to identify overnight nesting activity.
-All visible tracks are marked during a 'line-in' day (i.e., first day of each survey) prior to the commencement of the track census survey, and overnight activity is recorded on subsequent days. - One-off snapshot surveys on other smaller islands to determine the presence/absence of nesting activity.
-The age of tracks recorded during a snapshot survey typically cannot be determined.
+- Routine daily monitoring which will occur on Long and Sholl islands and the mainland where sites are visited daily to identify overnight nesting activity.
+All visible tracks are marked during a 'line-in' day (i.e., first day of each survey) prior to the commencement of the track census survey, and overnight activity is recorded on subsequent days. - Routine (opportunistic) monitoring (at least twice a week) will occur on the eight smaller islands to determine the presence/absence of nesting activity.
+All visible tracks are counted and marked on the first day the island is visited.
+Track activity is recorded on subsequent days and averaged over the survey period.

 Marine turtle nesting activity will be identified by walking the length of the track census survey extent determined for each location (Appendix B).
+On the eight small opportunistically monitored islands the entire nesting habitat (typically <100m long and confined to the south-eastern sand spit area) will be surveyed.
 Marine turtle species and nesting activity (false crawl, attempt, or nest) will be determined using track and nest characteristics, including track width, shape and orientation of flipper marks, trail drag marks, displaced sand, and the depth of the nest pit and associated mound (Eckert et al. 1999).
 Any adult tracks that traverse the dunes and move inland will also be followed and documented.